I’ve always loved to write but I never knew I could be a writer.

 While first living in Japan in 2007 I started thinking about the links between the hip-hop beats I grew up listening to and the music I’d grown to love as a (young) adult.
 How DJ Premier’s beats or DJ Shadow’s instrumental sample-quilts connected to the electronic experiments of edIT, the wildstyles of Dabrye and the then nascent worldwide beat scene.
 Those ideas became a feature for a Spanish magazine in 2008.
 A year later they became a mix that squeezed ten years of production and over 150 tracks in 90 minutes.
 By 2012 it had become a public talk, which I gave in England, Ireland, Germany and Italy.
-And then one night in Berlin, in the cold and dark of a bar somewhere in Kreuzberg a man I’d just met told me I should write a book.
+And then one night in Berlin, in the dark of a bar somewhere in Kreuzberg a man I’d just met told me I should write a book.
 It seemed like such an odd idea but I took his advice, and since then I’ve been working on this book.
 I finished the book in the summer of 2020, and now I’m figuring out what to do next.
 It’s been a challenge.
 After all, I never knew I could be a writer.